 Don’t Post Too Much

 Former political leaders who use social media should consider not posting too much.
 While it is essential to be active on social media, posting too much can overwhelm followers and make it challenging for them to keep up with all the content.
-Additionally, too frequent posts can come across as spammy and turn people off from following the account.
+Additionally, posts that are too frequent can come across as spammy and turn people off from following the account.

 Don’t Post Too Little